Yaudel Lahera

-Yaudel Lahera García (born 9 February 1992) is a Cuban football striker, who currently plays for the Honduran side Marathón.
+Yaudel Lahera García (born 9 February 1992) is a Cuban football striker, who currently plays for the Honduran side Deportes Savio.

 Club career

 Lahera played for his hometown team La Habana, before fleeing his country during the Central American Games in Veracruz in 2014.
 He had spells in Mexico before signing a one-year contract with Marathón in July 2017.

 International career

 He made his international debut for Cuba in a May 2011 friendly match against Nicaragua and has earned a total of 16 caps, scoring 1 goal.
 He represented his country in 4 FIFA World Cup qualification matches and was part of the squad for the 2011 CONCACAF Gold Cup.
 He played in three matches.